The Doctor of Ministry Degree Program

 (6) significant ministerial experience (both past and on-going) that enables them to engage as a ministry peer with other students in this advanced professional doctoral program.

-Western assesses an applicant’s readiness for admission to the DMin program through such means as a formal application, analysis of academic and vocational experience, input from personal references, evaluation of writing samples, and oral interviews (when needed).
-In some cases where satisfaction of the above criteria based on initial application materials is unclear, an applicant may be asked to provide samples of past coursework materials and/or supplemental short essays explaining how the applicant believes certain criteria are satisfied.
+Western Seminary assesses an applicant’s readiness for admission to the DMin program through such means as a formal application, analysis of academic and vocational experience, input from personal references, evaluation of writing samples, and oral interviews (when needed).
+In some cases where the satisfaction of the above criteria based on initial application materials is unclear, an applicant may be asked to provide samples of past coursework materials and/or supplemental short essays explaining how the applicant believes certain criteria are satisfied.

 An applicant with a Master of Divinity or other master’s degree (or educational equivalent) in an area related to their ministry setting or vocational calling, but from an unaccredited institution may seek admission by special review.
 A copy of the institution’s catalog, setting forth faculty credentials, curriculum, facilities, and learning resources, shall be submitted at the time of application.
 Any additional documentation the applicant wishes to submit to assist the Committee in its decision is welcome.
 If the review is favorable, the student will be admitted on academic probation.